 Instructors: P1: Lin, Koper, Thorne, Zhadnov; P2: Moore, Bartley, Jewell, Lippert

 Course Description: This course will focus on the application of continuum mechanics to describe geologic processes and phenomena.
 We will cover a range of diverse topics spanning the inner and outer Earth including: elasticity, tectonics, heat flow, gravity, fluid dynamics, faulting, seismology, surface processes, and geological hazards.
 Students will learn fundamental physical and mathematical approaches to quantitatively describe, interpret, and predict a broad range of dynamic processes in Earth systems.
+Two lectures, one lab weekly.

 Required Pre-requisites: Physics I (PHYS 2210)